 '''

+{

 "type": "agentOf",

 "firstEntityType": "Person",

 "secondEntityType": "EventCommunication",

 "secondEntity": "said",

 "firstEntity": "Sean Spicer",

 "sentence": "Before the list was published, press secretary Sean

-Spicer said there were \"several instances\" of attacks that had not gained sufficient media coverage (without specifying which fell into that category).",
+Spicer said there were \"several instances\" of attacks that had not gained

+sufficient media coverage (without specifying which fell into that

+category).",

 "score": "0.99692"

 },

 '''

+'''

 The firstEntityType and secondEntityType in the above example are considered as the concepts; subsequently, firstEntity and secondEntity are considered as the entity names.
 In other words, two concepts have been identified from the above example: Person with an associated entity "Sean Spicer", and EventCommunication with an associated entity "said".

+'''

 An annotation mode is required in order to identify these entity types (concepts).
 There is a default annotation model (about the news) in the IBM-NLU service for testing purposes.
 The Person and EventCommunication concepts identified in the above example are part of that annotation model.
 One of the limitations of IBM-NLU is that it cannot identify additional concepts outside the existing annotation model without having a new customised annotation model.
-It is time-consuming to build a new annotation mode from scratch.
-So in this experiment, we are using the default news annotation model.
+It is time-consuming to build a new annotation model.
 However, people need to use the Watson Knowledge Studio to train a new annotation model, which is time-consuming, if they want to use IBM-NLU to extract concepts that have not been included in the default news annotation model.